 - Living in a tent, car, van, abandoned building, or the streets, at a campground, in the park, or other un-sheltered location

 Students who qualify under the McKinney-Vento Act may be eligible for transportation assistance to school and Free and/or Reduced Meals.
-For additional information, and to determine if your child can enroll under the McKinney-Vento Act, please contact Dr. Chip Evans, McKinney-Vento Coordinator for Weatherford ISD.
+For additional information, and to determine if your child can enroll under the McKinney-Vento Act, please contact Lynn Pool, McKinney-Vento Coordinator for Weatherford ISD.

 Weatherford Area Resources: